amusing-muse/amusing-muse.github.io/index.md

 ![Logo](front.jpg)

 Welcome to the AMUSING survey webpage!

+AMUSING...

-Below there are a few links to the documentation of The AMUSING survey.
-These documents are open to comments for anyone within the collaboration, and then the PIs will edit the documents.
+Below are links to all the documentation for The AMUSING survey.
+In the main these documents are open to comments for anyone within the collaboration, and then the PIs will edit the documents.

 ## People